karadanay7/mywebsite/content/blog/how-to-use-tailwind-with-nuxt.md

 @tailwind utilities;
 ```

 Feel free to import additional styles or fonts as needed.
-You can import google fonts etc.<br>
+You can import google fonts etc.

 ### Step 4: Options